LingoKaisya/hello-world/README.md

 # hello-world
-My first trip in GitHub
+My first trip in GitHub.

+Hope to make some changes to my life and maybe to the world.